The Social Attention and Communication Surveillance (SACS) tool

 View our training courses

-This program is developed by Associate Professor Josephine Barbaro, Principal Research Fellow and Registered Psychologist at the Olga Tennison Autism Research Centre at La Trobe University, and co-founder and lead clinician in Australia's first 'Early Assessment Clinic' for Autism spectrum disorders (ASD).
+This program is developed by Associate Professor Josephine Barbaro, Principal Research Fellow and Registered Psychologist at La Trobe University's Olga Tennison Autism Research Centre, and co-founder and lead clinician in Australia's first 'Early Assessment Clinic' for autism - The Victorian Early Assessment Clinic.

-The Social Attention and Communication Surveillance (SACS) approach, developed during her PhD, has been translated into 8 languages and disseminated across 11 countries.
+The Social Attention and Communication Surveillance (SACS) approach, developed during her PhD, has been translated into 8 languages and disseminated across more than 15 countries.
 In Australia, the SACS has been used to monitor over 45,000 infants and toddlers in the Victorian and Tasmanian Maternal and Child Health (MCH) systems alone.

 IMPACT TIMELINE